vsvsrinadh/salesforce-capstone/README.md

 # Membership & Subscription Manager

-A Salesforce-based system to **manage members, subscriptions, and payments** efficiently with **automation, reports, dashboards, and security controls**.
+A Salesforce-based system to **manage members and subscriptions** efficiently with **manual data entry, automation, reports, dashboards, and security controls**.

 ## Features
 - Track **active members** and their subscription plans